FlawlessNa/Legends/README.md

 - Enabling/Disabling of DecisionMakers
   - [ ] implement ability to use class' MRO to enable/disable decision makers
   - [ ] Implement ability to only target specific Bots (will be useful for Discord requests)
+  - [ ] Better handling of the pausing system and disabling of decision makers.
+Those might be two different systems altogether.
+    - Disabling/Enabling would be for normal course of bot operations.
+    - Ability to use self_only params, but not for all decision makers (Ex: PartyRebuff cannot be disabled for a single char)
+    - Pausing would be specifically for user-requests

 - [ ] DiscordParser
-  - Implement an additional task within each Engine process (ex) that sentinels a specific multiprocessing.Event flag to pause/resume the bot
+  - Implement an additional task within each Engine process (for each bot individually) (ex) that sentinels a specific multiprocessing.Event flag to pause/resume the bot
+  - use keyboard.add_hotkey + keyboard.wait to set/clear the flag
   - The mainprocess has an additional task that sentinels a specific keyboard input to set/clear the flag
   - That same multiprocessing.Event flag can be used for discord requests to pause/resume
+  - Convert _disable_decision_makers (and _enable) into staticmethods that can be used from mainProcess as well

 ### Other
 - [ ] Kill switches that either: